Therapy for Anxiety

 Wendy is on edge all the time.
 She tries to concentrate on one thing, but her mind is always off worrying about something else.
 “Will I be late?
 Am I forgetting something?
 Did I say the wrong thing – are they going to think I’m nuts?
 Am I eating too much?
 Do people think I’m fat?
 I am never going to get a promotion, I can’t even talk in front of people.
 I must be crazy!”

 For people like Wendy, the worrying is all the time – about everything.
 Often, people don’t even know that worrying is a part of anxiety.
 It feels like it’s necessary.

 The world is full of bad things, mistakes and accidents – we must be prepared!
 Could it be possible not to worry?!
 The answer is yes.
 Worrying does not have to take over your whole life.
 A little bit of worry here and there is okay.
 But when it strains relationships, gets in the way at work, keeps you up at night, disrupts fun activities, then Anxiety is a problem.

-Therapy provides tools to work through it, learn how to manage it, and help you control your thoughts so that worry doesn’t run your life.
+Therapy for Anxiety provides tools to reduce worry, learn how to manage it, and help you control your thoughts so that worry doesn’t ruin your life.

 Some people experience anxiety in the form of Panic Attacks.
-Panic is more than just being upset for a few minutes.
+Panic is a set of physical and psychological symptoms that can be debilitating.
 Panic can also develop into a chronic problem and create a lot of distress.
 For many people, like Patrick, it comes out of the blue for no reason.

 Panic Disorder makes you feel miserable, but it is treatable, and many people don’t need medication.
-There are practical skills and techniques you can learn in counseling that will make things better.
-Don’t keep suffering like Patrick.
-Call me at (720) 315-0123 today to start counseling that can help you feel much better.
+Therapy for Anxiety works!
+Don’t keep suffering!
+Call me at (720) 315-0123 today to start counseling.

 Social anxiety causes many problems – it is more than just being shy.
 People with social anxiety go through life with a lot of distress.
 Talking is uncomfortable, and there is often isolation and loneliness.